 The book “The Franciscan Tradition – Spirituality in History” by Regis Armstrong OFM Cap and Ingrid J Peterson OFS tells us:

-“Maximillian and the other nine men went to a slow death of torture and starvation in the notorious Block 13.
-After three weeks, only four remained alive: among them was Maximillian.
+“Maximilian and the other nine men went to a slow death of torture and starvation in the notorious Block 13.
+After three weeks, only four remained alive: among them was Maximilian.
 On August 14th the commandant decided the bunker was needed and ordered the prisoners to be injected with carbolic acid.
-Still conscious, Maximillian looked at the doctor and offered his arm.
+Still conscious, Maximilian looked at the doctor and offered his arm.
 The body of Prisoner 16670 was removed to the crematorium, and without dignity or ceremony was disposed of, like the hundreds of thousands who had gone before him, and hundreds of thousands more who would follow.”

-“The heroism of Prisoner 16670 – Maximillian Kolbe – went echoing through Auschwitz.”
+“The heroism of Prisoner 16670 – Maximilian Kolbe – went echoing through Auschwitz.”